Olekxa/Battleship/README.md

 Previous step:
 To complete this step, you should add a check that all the ships were successfully sunk.
 The game is supposed to go on until all ships go down.
 The program should print an extra message You sank a ship! when all the cells of a particular ship have been hit.
 Take a look at the examples below!

-For the sake of simplicity; the project does not consider shots to coordinates that are already shot at to be any different.
+For the sake of simplicity; the project does not consider shots to cell that are already shot at to be any different.
 Regardless of whether the coordinate was previously a hit or a miss, you should display You hit a ship! and You missed! again respectively.